UmamiAppearance/MutarJS/README.md

 // trimming zero padding
 // the two zeros at byte index 2 and 3 are know part
 // a whole stream.
 The null bytes at the end of the array
 // can still get trimmed.
+(You can get rid of them by
+// setting the second argument to true, if you do so
-const trimmed = Mutar.trim(concat8);           // -> Uint8Array(6) [ 144, 1, 0, 0, 144, 1 ]
+// all zeros are getting purged.
+Be careful!) const trimmed = Mutar.trim(concat8);           // -> Uint8Array(6) [ 144, 1, 0, 0, 144, 1 ]

 // By going back to Uint32 the missing padding is added "again"